HappyFunCorp/nfct/HOWTO.md

 # HOWTO Construct a Non-Fungible Computing Token

 This tutorial describes how to code a [Non-Fungible Computing Token](./MANIFESTO.md).
 It doubles as a fairly advanced Ethereum programming tutorial; if you want to catch up on the basics, first, such as what blockchain programming entails, and how to connect to a blockchain from the web, you might want to start with our [Ethereum Programming for Web Developers](https://happyfuncorp.com/whitepapers/webthereum) tutorial.
-If you want to know _why_ we're doing this, see our [NFCT manifesto](./MANIFESTO.md).
+If you want to know _why_, see our [NFCT manifesto](./MANIFESTO.md).

 ## 1. Credits

 Like many software projects, this one is basically half boilerplate and half a Frankenstein's monster of Stack Overflow/Exchange answers.
-I'd like to explicitly cite and thank these ones: their actual code may or may not appear here, but they were inspirational either way.
+I'd like to explicitly cite & thank these: their actual code may or may not appear below, but either way, they were inspirational.
 - https://ethereum.stackexchange.com/a/69828
 - https://stackoverflow.com/a/67466573
 - https://ethereum.stackexchange.com/a/80016